paty-oliveira/edit-analytics-eng-bigquery/README.md

 5. Ensure your code passes the automated tests.

 ## Setup the enviroment with Docker
 Firstly, ensure you have Docker installed and running.
-Next, navigate to `starbucks_dw` folder and follow the instructions.

 ### Pre-commit hooks
 Ensure you have Python 3.12 installed in your machine.